dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3405: Ethical practices create social value and corporate longevity.
+### T3405: Social responsibility is both a moral and strategic company obligation.

 |Support|
 |---|